Central Florida Skink Research

 Gopher Tortoise License Plate

-Wildlands Conservation is working to help create a specialty gopher tortoise license plate in the state of Florida.
-In order to bring awareness to the plight of the gopher tortoise, we are hoping to create this specialty license plate and propose that the funds generated by the plate be used for gopher tortoise habitat conservation, habitat management, and research.
+Wildlands Conservation is now accepting orders for the specialty gopher tortoise license plate.
+In order to bring awareness to the plight of the gopher tortoise, we have created this specialty license plate and will use the generated funds for gopher tortoise habitat conservation, habitat management, education, and research.
 With your help, we can help protect gopher tortoises and their upland habitat.